 A pap smear is done to determine the precancerous and cancerous cells around the cervix that would later lead to cervical cancer.

-Along with the Pap Smear, your doctor may recommend you to undergo the HPV test (human papillomavirus) for the detection of abnormal cervical cells.
+Along with the Pap Smear, your doctor may recommend you to undergo the human papillomavirus HPV test for the detection of abnormal cervical cells and HPV infection.

 When to Get the Pap Smear?

 Women aged 21 to 65 should have a Pap Smear done routinely.

 Women aged less than 21 years old do not require it however, women in the age range may require it every 3 to 5 years.

 You should be getting the Pap Smear more often if: (in case recommended by the doctor)

 - You already have cervical cancer.
 The doctor may recommend you to get a Pap test again to be sure of the kind of abnormal cells you have and how they can be treated.